glassroom/generalized_orders_of_magnitude/README.md

 ## Replicating Published Results

+TODO: Describe the three published experiments.

-### Experiment 1: Chains of Matrix Products that Compound Element Magnitudes toward Infinity
+### Chains of Matrix Products that Compound Element Magnitudes toward Infinity

 TODO: Describe experiment with chains of matrix products here.
 Maybe show a plot.

-**WARNING: Running the code will take a LONG time, because all chains successfully finish with GOOMs.**
+WARNING: Running the code below will take a LONG time, because all chains successfully finish with GOOMs.

 ```python
 import tqdm